 Both are popular choices in the market; let us discuss some of the major difference:

-- With so many CMS present in market Joomla vs Drupal also stand a strong competition to all.
+- With so many CMS present in the market, Joomla vs Drupal also stands a strong competition to all.
 Joomla means “all together” in Swahili.
 It is the second most used and popular CMS after WordPress.
 It is based on PHP and SQL database.

 - Drupal, on the other hand, stands third in the race of CMS.
 It is mostly used to build enterprise sites.
 It is also among the most technically advanced CMS.

-- When I arise to costs both Drupal vs Joomla are free but you can get advanced features when you choose the premium package.
-Drupal is not easy to develop and unless you have the programming skills you will need to pay to use it.
+- When I arise to costs, both Drupal and Joomla are free, but you can get advanced features when choosing the premium package.
+Drupal is not easy to develop and unless you have programming skills, you will need to pay to use it.

 Drupal vs Joomla Comparison Table